Back to Top

 Networking for practice opportunities, advisors and promotion will be discussed.
 Demographics and practice options will be reviewed.

 The main focus of this course will be marketing from multiple perspectives and individuals.
 Discussion will also include general practice topics such as vendors, office atmosphere, financial statements and investing.

 The essentials of proper business and practice management are introduced.
 Topics include accounting, taxes, budget preparation, financing, marketing, investing and practice opportunities.
 Principles of investment are presented.
 A personal, detailed business plan is required for a passing grade.

 Discussion of the presentation, diagnosis and treatment of common complaints and important cardiovascular and pulmonary disorders.
 Students learn diagnostic and treatment procedures, and discuss how doctors of chiropractic can participate in the management of patients who have these disorders.

 This course covers normal growth and development of the child as well as recognition of common diseases and disorders of childhood.
 Emphasis is on prevention of health complications with a focus on the chiropractic approach to management of the child.

 : CLINIC INTERNSHIP 1

 The initial internship term begins with practical experiences accompanied by lecture and supported by web site resources.
-All elements of doctor-patient interaction are reviewed and discussed, including interviewing; examination; development of a diagnosis and management plan; re-evaluation; outcome assessment; and documentation.
+All elements of doctor-patient interaction are reviewed, discussed,and practiced including interviewing; examination; development of a diagnosis and management plan; re-evaluation; outcome assessment; documentation and Evidence Informed Practice.
 Through interaction with early-term chiropractic program students, interns refine the skills necessary for progression to the next phase of their clinical experience.

 : CLINIC INTERNSHIP 2